dabalroman/zigbee-led-strip-ws2812b-esp32-c6/README.md

 **Works great with HomeAssistant.**

-> [!warn]
+> [!warning]
-> ArduinoZigbee lib does not support animations on comm-layer.
+> Arduino Zigbee does not support animations on comm-layer.
 If you want animations, use WLED or EspHome.

 ## Features